MohammadAmini1998/Lisence-plate-detection-and-recognition/README.md

-# License Plate Detection and Recognition Project
+# License Plate Detection and Recognition.

 ## Project Overview
 This project aims to develop a deep learning-based system for detecting license plates and recognizing characters on them in both images and videos.
 The project is divided into three main sections: